A sales member working 24/7/365 addressing the problems or desires of your core audience.

 Our six phases to launch your website successfully.

-Phase 1: Discovery & Strategy
+Phase 1: Research & Discovery

 The most important project phase.
 PERIOD.
 Discovering what challenges your business AND your audience currently face, then creating a strategy to address those challenges is so important, we actually break out this phase into its own project, with it’s own budget.